Features of Nxtwave Full Stack Development Course

 Key Concepts:

-- Components: Reusable blocks of UI.
+- - Components: These are reusable blocks of UI.

 Real-World Project: